leefarley/TODO/README.md

 * Save the private key in the .ppk format so putty can read it
 * Open the AWS portal and navigate to the EC2 service

-> Elastic Beanstalk automates the process of deploying web applications to EC2 Instances, You could alternativly spin up a EC2 instance and deploy yourself but it would require installing all dependancies manually
+> Elastic Beanstalk automates the process of deploying web applications to EC2 Instances, You could alternativly spin up a EC2 instance and deploy yourself but it would require installing all dependencies manually

 * Select your newly deployed instance and get the Public DNS
 * Enter the host name ec2-user@`<Your Public DNS>`